1955 State of Vietnam referendum: Background

-The defeat of the French Army at Điện Biên Phủ in 1954, followed by the Geneva Accords, led to a divided Vietnam.
+The defeat of the French Union forces at Điện Biên Phủ in 1954, followed by the Geneva Accords, led to a divided Vietnam.
 The French-backed State of Vietnam, led by former Emperor Bảo Đại, provisionally held control south of the 17th parallel.
 Hồ Chí Minh's Viet Minh held the north under the Democratic Republic of Vietnam, which Hồ Chí Minh had proclaimed in 1945.
 The agreements stated that nationwide elections were to be held in 1956 to unify the country under a common government.
-In July 1954, during the transition period, Bảo Đại appointed Diem as Prime Minister of the State of Vietnam.
+In July 1954, during the transition period, Bảo Đại appointed Diệm as Prime Minister of the State of Vietnam.
 However the State of Vietnam as an independent government did not sign the agreement.

 On 11 October 1954, the border was closed by the International Control Commission, after a period of 300 days during which free passage between both halves of Vietnam had been allowed.
 Under the Geneva Accords, anti-communist military personnel were obliged to evacuate to the south, while communist forces were to be moved north.
 Civilians were free to move to whichever zone they preferred.
-The issue was a topic of concern for either side throughout the course of the 300 days: Operation Freedom Passage followed with transportation options for civilians to move to the south, and Diem authorizing U.S. CIA adviser Colonel Edward Lansdale to stage campaign intended to convince more people to move to South Vietnam.
-The campaign was particularly focused on Vietnam's Catholics, who were to provide Diem's power base in his later years, with the use of slogans such as "God has gone south", while the Viet Minh attempted to prevent the transport in rural areas, and spread rumours of its own considering the threats of moving south, and Task Force 90 in particular.

-In the end, between 800,000 and 1,000,000 people migrated to the south, many of them Catholics.
-At the start of 1955, French Indochina was dissolved, leaving Diem in temporary control of the south.
+The issue was a topic of concern for either side throughout the course of the 300 days: Operation Freedom Passage followed with transportation options for civilians to move to the south, and Diệm authorizing U.S. CIA adviser Colonel Edward Lansdale to stage campaign intended to convince more people to move to South Vietnam.
+As the majority of evacuees were Catholics, communist propaganda claimed that American propaganda had deceived them into believing that the Virgin Mary had gone to the South.
+The CIA's efforts played a minimal role, as Catholic migrants were driven primarily by their own convictions and circumstances rather than external psyops.
+Northern émigrés played a significant role in shaping anticommunist discourse in South Vietnam, and many of the most leading voices were not Catholic.
+The Viet Minh attempted to prevent the transport in rural areas, and spread rumours of its own considering the threats of moving south, and Task Force 90 in particular.
+In the end, between eight hundred thousand and one million people migrated to the South.
+In early 1955, French forces began withdrawing, leaving Diệm temporarily in control of the South.